 Drones are a hot topic in many circles, including the agricultural industry.
 However, as often happens, the law has fallen behind the technology leading many people to question (or incorrectly assume they understand) how private property rights and the use of commercial drones will co-exist.
 This blog series will focus on the law potentially applicable in situations where drones fly over the property of another without permission.

 Today, we will focus on two potential common law claims, trespass and nuisance.
-The second post will focus on the Texas Privacy Act, which addresses the use of drones in Texas.
+The second post will focus on the Texas Use of Unmanned Aircraft statute, which addresses the use of drones in Texas.

 Shooting ‘Em Down